getstoix/template-dataflow-python/README.md

 $ docker build --tag stoix/count-words:1.0.0 .
 ```

-Then we upload it to our Docker image repository.
+Then upload the image to the Docker image repository.

 ```
 $ docker push stoix/count-words:1.0.0